Three new COVID-19 cases reported in Windsor-Essex

 The Windsor-Essex County Health Unit in Windsor, Ont., on Tuesday, Aug.
 4, 2020.
 (Chris Campbell / CTV Windsor)

-WINDSOR, ONT. -- The Windsor-Essex County Health Unit is reporting three new COVID-19 cases in the region.
+WINDSOR, ONT. -- The Windsor-Essex County Health Unit says there are three new COVID-19 cases in the region.

 One retirement home is in outbreak status.
 Dolce Vita in Windsor has two staff members and five residents with COVID-19.